 The only thing cooler than Cartagena’s historic backpacker district becoming a world-class gallery of public street art is the story of resistance behind it.

 Colombia is already famous for its incredible graffiti scene, particularly in hip Bogota.
-But the mile-high capital is not the only Colombian city with incredible street art worth checking out.
-Cartagena’s Getsemani neighborhood is also lined with world-class colorful street murals created by both local and international artists – and they pack a powerful social punch.
+But the mile-high capital is not the only Colombian city with incredible street art.
+The Getsemani neighborhood in Cartagena is lined with colorful street murals created by both local and international artists – and they pack a powerful social punch.

-Back in the 2000s, Getsemani was considered somewhat dangerous, but its historic streets have slowly transformed into the official ‘backpacker’s quarter’ of the city over time.
+Back in the 2000s, Getsemani was considered a dangerous area, but its historic streets have transformed over time into the city’s official backpacker quarter.
 Hip hostels and artsy cafés have popped up to serve those who are not traveling on the luxury budget that the Old City demands.
 Getsemani also now has its own raging nightlife scene, much of it fuelled by its homegrown but African-rooted Champeta music, and houses some of the city’s top restaurants.

 The graffiti murals have helped spark and drive this transformation, giving Getsemani a distinctly bohemian atmosphere that sets it apart from the Old City.
 The first murals appeared on Calle Sierpe, a semi-industrial stretch of drab concrete wall that was being used as an impromptu public restroom and smelled like hell.
 Local artists saw the opportunity to reclaim the streets with their spray cans and imagination and went to work.